Scoliosis is an abnormal curvature of the spine that is often sideways.

 Treatment of scoliosis

-There are a few ways to manage and treat scoliosis, which include keeping close observation of the area or wearing a brace.
+There are a few ways to manage and treat scoliosis, including closely observing the area or wearing a brace.

 Surgery might be required for more severe cases, with a doctor able to recommend the most suitable option.